prasanthrangan/hyprdots/README.md

 ## HyprWorld

-Arch Linux Development for Hyprland, a project merging hyprland rice design and features for productivity and purpose.
+Arch Linux Development for Hyprland, a project merging mature hyprland rice design and features.
+Focused on user productivity.<br>
-Nvidia modern GPU support from
+Walkthrough script offering detailed customisations on the way.

+Major blocker:
+Use luks or luks (password prompts at boot wit splash + secureboot with merged password (password prompts at bios no gui then splash)<br>
+Use grub or secured-boot.

 **code / ideas used or modified from:**<br>
 [hyprdots](https://github.com/prasanthrangan)<br>